robertwayne/bufferfish/README.md

 ## Notes

 - I strongly recommend the usage of the [num_enum](https://github.com/illicitonion/num_enum) crate for deriving `IntoPrimitive` and `FromPrimitve` on your packet ID enum.
-This removes a lot of boilerplate
+This removes a lot of boilerplate.
+- Enums in TypeScript are often mentioned as a "bad" feature, and this is generally true when considering typical web development use-cases.
+In the case of a list of "op codes" mapping to dev-friendly names, however, they are actually really useful.
+Modern bundlers - like `esbuild` - [can actually inline them, meaning we just get integer literals in the final output.](https://sombia.com/posts/typescript-enums).

 ## Security

 Bufferfish functions ensure inputs are valid as a "best effort".
-Internal buffers are protected with a maximum capacity _(default of 1024 bytes)_, and will fail to construct if an input would cause the internal buffer to cross that threshold.
+Internal buffers are constructed with a maximum capacity _(default of 1024 bytes)_, and will fail to construct if an input would cause the internal buffer to cross that threshold.

 When reading data, you will always get the correct return type - however, you are still subject to corrupted data if the input was incorrect but technically valid.
 For example, if you call `read_u8` on a buffer that contains a `u16` at the cursor position, you will get a `u8` back, as the buffer has no way to know that it was originally encoded as a `u16`.
 It is valid data, but will very likely be an unexpected value.

-This kind of problem should be protected against before operating on the buffer, based on what you're expecting.
+This kind of problem should be dealt with before operating on the buffer.

 ## Contributing

-Bufferfish welcomes any and all contributions; please open an issue before you work on any new features, though.
-Just note that the scope of this project is fairly tight, and I am not looking to cover a wider 'general' use-case; there are plenty of other full-featured options for that.
+Bufferfish is open to contributions, however it should be noted that the library was created for my own game projects, and I am not interested in making it widely general-purpose.
+If you have a feature request or bug fix that you think would be useful to others, feel free to open an issue or PR either way.

 ## License